 Appleby believes that most customers would embrace the paradigms of S/4Hana if they could, but some may have found their decision delayed by business events or other IT operational issues.”

 Jon Appleby is one of the least reliable sources on SAP.
 He not only has repeatedly been found to provide highly inaccurate information on SAP products, How John Appleby Was So Wrong About His HANA Predictions, but he is Hasso Plattner’s “goto” guy to make massively exaggerated claims about SAP products.

 “Steve Lucas, global president of the SAP Platform Solutions Group, acknowledges the challenges associated with promising simplicity in a highly complex technological landscape.

 “What we learned after 40 years of building apps is that the stack for building apps had become unreasonably complex,” he said.”

 In 2015 Steve Lucas had worked for SAP for a short time, and he came to SAP through an acquisition.
 Therefore, this quotation seems a bit deceptive.
 But like Appleby, Steve Lucas has a long history of making inaccurate statements, as we covered in the article Analysis of Steve Lucas’ Article on What Oracle Won’t Tell You About HANA.

 In our analysis, Steve Lucas not only misleads listeners but does not understand many of the topics on which he speaks.

-This article receives a score of 3 out of 10, for the acknowledgment that SAP’s applications are complex.
+This article receives a score of 3 out of 10 to acknowledge that SAP’s applications are complex.
 However, as with nearly all IT media, ComputerWorld counts SAP as a customer.
-ComputerWorld is owned by IDG and IDG receives significant income from SAP, a point that IDG does not disclose to readers.
+IDG owns ComputerWorld, and IDG receives significant income from SAP, a point that IDG does not disclose to readers.